 Shaista is a leading Muslim women's rights activist in the UK.
 She uses Muslim women's voices and their diverse experiences collected through membership, research and helpline data to promote social justice.
-She has been doing this through her work at the Muslim Women's Network UK (MWNUK), which she leads as Co-Chair.
-She has spent the last 15 years growing MWNUK from a handful of volunteers to a nationally renowned charity.
+She gained this expertise through her work at the Muslim Women's Network UK (MWNUK), which she leads as Co-Chair.
+She has spent the last 16 years growing MWNUK from a handful of volunteers to a nationally renowned charity.
 She joined MWNUK in 2005 when it was an informal group and became its first employee in 2007.
 She has led the organisation both as Executive Director (2007-2011) and Chair from 2012 until 2019 when she became Co-Chair so she could dedicate more time to other voluntary activities.

-In 2020 she was appointed at the Women's Voices Lead at the Royal College of Obstetricians and Gynecologists where she will ensure that women's voices are heard at all levels and that their experiences are used to strengthen policy and practice to improve women's health.
+In 2021, she was appointed as an Associate NED on University Hospital North Midlands NHS Trust where she is the Equalities Lead.
+In 2020 she was appointed at the Women's Voices Lead at the Royal College of Obstretricians and Gynaecologists where she will ensure that women's voices are heard at all levels and that their experiences are used to strengthen policy and practice to improve women's health.